nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

   The list contains all the configurable modules used by nRF Desktop devices.
   Make sure that selected module and option combination is supported by the configured device using ``show`` command.

-Use the following syntax to display list of options for the given configurable module:
+Use the following syntax to display list of options for the given module that can have device runtime options configured:

 .. parsed-literal::
     :class: highlight